Defeating Our Human Nature (Part 5. Lasciviousness - Runaway Lust)

 "Finally, brethren, whatever things are true, whatever things are noble, whatever things are just, whatever things are pure, whatever things are lovely, whatever things are of good report, if there is any virtue, if there is anything praiseworthy - meditate on these things.
 (Philippians 4:8)

 First, know that your mind is not just a bunch of electric impulses produced by the large organ in your head.
 The mind is not a place where you have complete control and freedom.
-Your mind is a tool that can be used of God for good purposes or used of Satan to hurt you and others.
+Your mind is a tool that can be used by God for good purposes or used of Satan to hurt you and others.
 It is not easily controlled, but it is easily influenced.
 The fact is, a healthy mind is still sick because of sin.
-Sin enables the best of God's children to think the most twisted things, do the most heinous acts, if they allow the wrong influences for long enough.
+Sin enables the best of God's children to think the most twisted things, do the most heinous acts if they allow the wrong influences for long enough.
 It all begins in the mind.
 Remember Jesus said that "out of the heart," the seat of motivation in the mind, come all the things "that defile a man."
 (Mark.
 7:20)

 Secondly, it does matter what goes through your mind and what you think.
 Thoughts are not just bits of energy that we aim out into the cosmos and don't count for anything once they are gone.
 Thoughts never go away.
 We will be accountable for every thought we think, where our minds have gone, and what sins we committed there, even on a mental level.
 There is no such thing as a fantasy life where you can think of anything you please.